Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: Logarithmic Forms and Local Cohomology

-The map $\nabla_{\omega}$ naturally lifts to a map between the objects of the Cech complex.
-We want to verify this induces a chain map of Cech complexes, that is, we must confirm the squares
+The map $\nabla_{\omega}$ naturally lifts to a map between the objects of the \v{C}ech complex.
+We want to verify this induces a chain map of \v{C}ech complexes, that is, we must confirm the squares

 commute.
 Here, for $\eta_{I} \in \Omega_{R}^{j}(\log \mathscr{A})$ and $Q_{I} \in R[x_{I}^{-1}]$, the horiziontal map is defined by

 where $Q_{I \cup \{\ell\}}\eta_{I}$ denotes the image of $Q_{I}\eta_{I} \in \Omega_{R}^{j}(\log \mathscr{A})[x_{I}^{-1}]$ in the subsequent localization $\Omega_{R}^{j}(\log \mathscr{A})[x_{I \cup \{\ell\}}^{-1}]$ and $\sigma_{I}(\ell)$ is the number of elements in $I$ less than $\ell$.
 To suppress potential confusion, the vertical $\nabla_{\omega}$ are defined by